Yellow-lipped bat

-The yellow-lipped cave bat (Vespadelus douglasorum) is a vesper bat that only occurs in the Kimberley region of northwest Australia.
+The yellow-lipped cave bat (Vespadelus douglasorum) is a vesper bat, an insectivorous flying mammal, that only occurs in the Kimberley region of north-west Australia.
 The bat was first captured at Tunnel Creek in 1958 and a description published nearly twenty years later.
 Aside from observations of their physical characteristics, a preference for caves, and hunting insects over streams, little is known of the species.

 Description

-An insectivorous flying mammal with greyish fur, pale at the back and lighter still on the front.
+The bat has greyish fur, pale at the back and lighter still on the front.
 The hair at the shoulders and head is tinged with yellow, and bare parts, the feet and forearms, are also yellowish.
 The shade of the lips may a buff orange or light cinnamon.
 The forearm measurement is 34-38 mm, and the weight range is 3-5 g.
 The long and slender fore-arm, foot, and head is comparatively lighter than the rest of the animal.

 Vespadelus douglasorum is distinguished by having a forearm 34 to 38 mmlong, a total head and body length of 35 to 44 mm, a tail 35 to 38 mm long and a length from the notch at the base of the ear to the tip of 11 to 13 mm.
 The weight ranges from 4.5 to 6 g.

-They resemble the smaller 'northern cave' species Vespadelus caurinus, except for the darker colouring lacks a yellowish hue.
+They resemble the smaller 'northern cave' species Vespadelus caurinus, except that the darker colouring lacks a yellowish hue.